SzeCode/MAST-680/README.md

 Final Project:
 - Run the MAIN_DMD_SALIENT_EXTRACT.m file directly in Octave or Matlab.
 Specify manualy the image name to change image.

+Feedbacks from the professor is also included in each folder.
+They will be implemented in the near future.